FEUP-LDTS-2021/ldts-project-assignment-g1304/docs/README.md

 These guidelines were not accomplished because we used the **MVC** pattern.
 This pattern pressuposes the interconnection of three layers of code (Model, View and Controller), meaning it is impossible to keep the codebase loosely coupled.

+## LIST OF REFACTORINGS

+# Refactoring: EnemyShipSpawner

+- Extracted method chooseVelocity and choosePosition from method create
+- Replaced magic numbers with symbolic constants (WIDTH, HEIGHT, MIN_VELOCITY, MAX_VELOCITY)

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/b7a9b46626132024cdef5aafd0033826934c1010).

+# Refactoring: Replace ROOT path with constant

+- Replaced variable with constant

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/f8d25815578cf95a361bd530349ca02302ffe146).

+# Refactoring: Create enum for colors

+- Replaced colours in the code with constants

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/c1614d133b2be05431f44b7e81b3fcac45593763).

+# Refactoring: InstructionScreen and LeaderBoardScreen

+- Extract Subclass InformationScreen from InstructionScreen and LeaderBoardScreen
+- Remove unused function(getTerminalPosition)

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/0cd131ee4159a9a0903b44aeac57783c16f67435).

+# Refactoring: InstructionScreen, LeaderBoardScreen and GameOverScreen

+- Extract method setColor, drawRedLine and printLine
+- Moved method setColor to ScreenView

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/036e2d4be3b6a9668c2e89de606e3ec16870eefe)

+# Refactoring: View and ScreenView

+- Extracted and moved methods setBackgroundColor and setForegroundColor

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/fa473035a4a03f476e31473518778f978e29d9a2)

+# Refactoring: Rename Constants class

+- Rename Class Constraints to Constants

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/b98989f9ca09c804299443c4f7ef919969f30cd2)

+# Refactoring: Using KeyListener instead of ReadKey

+- Substitute Algorithm to read inputs from the user

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/5ec31f15bc9ee05e03e9b9607b17333c814b339c)

+# Refactoring: ScreenView

+- Changing variable type from Screen to TerminalScreen

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/6ec1364f67655634c36744148c170152a963a1db)

+# Refactoring: Vector2d

+- Move Vector2d out of a package

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/50d8b88de19f1af3d6d64685244db31af3e12935)

+# Refactoring: GameScreen

+- Extract method getView from GameScreen

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/fe6192067da4184ed20c4d8c59f1ed0afe478d21)

+# Refactoring: Entities

+- Merged all entities of the game to one list

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/ab8f2e9100374e840857b085a325f4e68ff5ed38)

+# Refactoring: View and ScreenView

+- Removed inheritance between View and ScreenView

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/f1381ce8085cf4d11a1ebe99c4ee98c26aa0a039)

+# Refactoring: Package Entities

+- Moving class Player to a new package Entities

+To see the commit, click [here](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g1304/commit/337df16f898369b30131807ac5aa12e958cc2ec6)

 ## TEST COVERAGE

 ![](image/coverage.png)